Isabella-Mitchell/lonely-house/README.md

 # Testing

-- Please refer [here](docs/README/TESTING.md) for more information on testing of the Lonely House website
+- Please refer [here](docs/TESTING.md) for more information on testing of the Lonely House website

 # Deployment

-- Please refer [here](docs/README/DEPLOYMENT.md) for more information on the deployment of the Lonely House website
+- Please refer [here](docs/DEPLOYMENT.md) for more information on the deployment of the Lonely House website

 # Credits

 ## Code

+TO DO

+- Django:

 - Bootstrap